 Vegans who are pregnant or breastfeeding

-During pregnancy and when breastfeeding, women who follow a vegan diet need to make sure they get enough vitamins and minerals for their child to develop healthily.
+During pregnancy and when breastfeeding, if you follow a vegan diet you'll need to make sure you get enough vitamins and minerals for your child to develop healthily.

-Find out more about a vegetarian and vegan diet for mums-to-be.
+Find out more about a vegetarian and vegan diet while pregnant.

 If you're bringing up your baby or child on a vegan diet, you need to ensure they get a wide variety of foods to provide the energy and vitamins they need for growth.